DavidNogueraBuxeda/OpenAI_workbook_overview/README.md

 ## Requirements
 We require 2 different rights to get all the graphs.

-a)	Reader access to the OpenAI instances to check azure metrics values from the instances.
+*	Reader access to the OpenAI instances to check azure metrics values from the instances.

-b)	Export diagnostic settings (Request and Response Logs)  and reader access to the log analytics instance or at least on the AzureDiagnostics table.
+*	Export diagnostic settings (Request and Response Logs)  and reader access to the log analytics instance or at least on the AzureDiagnostics table.

 ## How to setup things